GoogleChrome/workbox/projects/sw-offline-google-analytics/README.md

 # sw-offline-google-analytics

-A library to extend a service worker's behavior, allowing it to retry failed Google Analytics requests.
+A service worker helper library to retry offline Google Analytics requests when a connection is available.

 ## Installation